Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzVirtualNetworkGatewayConnection.md

 ## SYNTAX

 ```
-Get-AzureRmVirtualNetworkGatewayConnection [-Name <String>] -ResourceGroupName <String>
+Get-AzVirtualNetworkGatewayConnection [-Name <String>] -ResourceGroupName <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Virtual Network Gateway Connection is the object representing the IPsec tunnel (Site-to-Site or Vnet-to-Vnet) connected to your Virtual Network Gateway in Azure.
-The **Get-AzureRmVirtualNetworkGatewayConnection** cmdlet returns the object of your connection based on Name and Resource Group Name.
+The **Get-AzVirtualNetworkGatewayConnection** cmdlet returns the object of your connection based on Name and Resource Group Name.

 ## EXAMPLES

 ### 1: Get a Virtual Network Gateway Connection
 ```
-Get-AzureRmVirtualNetworkGatewayConnection -Name myTunnel -ResourceGroupName myRG
+Get-AzVirtualNetworkGatewayConnection -Name myTunnel -ResourceGroupName myRG
 ```

 Returns the object of the Virtual Network Gateway Connection with the name "myTunnel" within the resource group "myRG"